 Similarly, other articles online have suggested that when tipping in Croatia, you should simply round up your bill.
 Again, that is personal preference and not a rule of thumb or something that is expected.

-So, if you leave a tip, it will be appreciated.
 What is appropriate with regards to tipping in Croatia also varies depending on where you are.
-For instance, the same will not apply if you are in a restaurant, bar, taxi, etc. Tipping in Croatia is somewhat similar to tipping in Greece.
+For instance, the same will not apply if you are in a restaurant, bar, taxi, etc. In this way, tipping in Croatia is somewhat similar to tipping in Greece.

 Some touristic parts of the country (Hvar, Dubrovnik, Split, etc) have become relatively expensive as a result of over-tourism.
 So, dining out here alone can be a stretch on the purse strings.

 That’s not to say that you should not tip.
 Just that you don’t have to feel guilt or pressure about leaving a certain amount.

 It is all about personal preference whether you decide to leave a gratuity or not.
 Don’t fret about it too much.